Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-package-compat.md

 - You use the command line and Git to make changes in your package repository.

 ## Upgrade the package
-This section of the guide will go over how to upgrade your package to be compatible with <Constant name="fusion"/> by:
+This next section of the guide will go over how to upgrade your package to be compatible with <Constant name="fusion"/> by:
 - Using `dbt-autofix` to automatically update your YAML files
 - Testing your package with <Constant name="fusion"/>
 - Updating your `require-dbt-version` config
 - Publishing a new release of your package

+If you're ready to get started, let's begin!

-### Run dbt-autofix
+## Run dbt-autofix

 1. In your dbt package repository, create a branch to work in.
 For example:
     ```bash